Victim Shot, Chaos Erupts At American Dream Mall In Meadowlands

 A Bergen County Regional SWAT team joined New Jersey State Police, East Rutherford police and other area law enforcement agencies.

 Police initially stopped a red Audi stopped and questioned a possible suspect near MetLife Stadium.
-What became of that wasn't immediately clear.
+What became of that wasn't immediately disclosed.

 The shooting came hours after the mall announced Thursday that it will stage live concerts by artists including Ludacris through a multi-year deal with Live Nation.